 ISO/IEC 23001-10, carriage of timed metadata metrics of media in ISOBMFF, specifies the quality metrics of media such as PSNR, SSIM, MS-SSIM, VQM, PEVQ and MOS in the file format.

-The quality relevant quality ranking is specified in ISO/IEC 23090-2 OMAF to indicate the a relative quality order of quality ranking region.
-The value of the ranking may be derived from specific quality metrics.
+The quality relevant quality ranking is specified in ISO/IEC 23090-2 OMAF to indicate a relative quality order of quality ranking region.
+The value of the ranking may be derived from specific quality metrics, but the standard does not indicate whether this is the case and does not indicate the use of a particular metric.

 ISO/IEC 23090-6, Immersive Media Metrics, also uses quality ranking to measure the viewport switching latency.

+It was commented that the “green MPEG” standard also contains some quality indicators, saying “xsd_metric_type - indicates the type of the objective quality metric as shown in the table below.
+PSNR, as defined in ISO/IEC 23001 10, is the only type currently supported”.